Holtder/talos/README.md

 `$ pip3 install play-scraper requests Flask Flask-SQLAlchemy WTForms`

+### Redis
+Besides python and the packages alongside it, you need a functioning Redis server running.

 ## Notes
 This is still a work in progress, proper installation instructions will follow.